 periods, enter the period of the input signal.

 Note: If your data is periodic, always include a whole number of periods for model estimation.

-Input — Enter a string to specify the name of one or more input channels.
+Input — Enter the name of one or more input channels.

 Tip Naming channels helps you to identify data in plots.
 For multivariable input and output signals, you can specify the names of individual Input and Output channels, separated by commas.

-Output — Enter a string to specify the name of one or more output channels.
+Output — Enter the name of one or more output channels.

 Physical Units of Variables

 Tip When you have multiple inputs and outputs, enter a comma-separated list of Input and Output units corresponding to each channel.

 Notes — Enter comments about the experiment or the data.
 For example, you might enter the experiment name, date, and a description of experimental conditions.
 Models you estimate from this data inherit your data notes.

 Click Import.
 This action adds a new data icon to the System Identification app window.